ccrudkin/env/README.md

 Graph via chart.js (?) ~~Or just use MongoDB Atlas visualizations (?)~~

 ### Phase 3
+Run disconnected from SSH.
-Run from headless startup/disconnected from SSH.
+Run from headless startup.
 Recover from power failure.
 Add reboot button.
 Push updates to page.